Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Discussion

-The fact that a majority of the reviewed papers focus on healthcare, finance, and engineering applications such as networking, highlights a high degree of interdisciplinarity and suggests cross-fertilization among fields.
-Conversely, this contrasts with the relative lack of studies addressing high-stakes applications in social networks, language models, and supply-chain management, where user privacy and transparent decision-making are also crucial.
+\scmt{Area of application}A majority of the reviewed studies focus on healthcare, finance, and engineering applications such as networking.
+This contrasts the lack of studies in other high-stakes applications, such as social networks, language models, and supply-chain management, where user privacy and transparent decision-making are also crucial.
 The need to define explicability and privacy requirements usually originates from the end users' perspective, where data interoperability and reasoning behind automated decisions are key.
-The implementation of enabling technologies originates research towards using XAI for more technical goals such as improving model accuracy, assessing the training process, and prevent malicious behavior, as observed in Sec. \ref{ss:explanations_fl}.
+The implementation of enabling technologies originates research toward using XAI for more technical goals, such as improving model accuracy, assessing the training process, and preventing malicious behavior, as observed in Sec. \ref{ss:explanations_fl}.

-In several reviewed cases, aggregating interpretability metrics from different nodes led to more general but less interpretable global insights.
-This fact supports the idea that FL promotes generalizability at the cost of interpretable insights from the local nodes of the FL framework.
-More specifically, aggregating feature relevance or attention weights across nodes can yield more generalized global insights but often sacrifices some degree of localized interpretability.

-This was reported in the case of an attention mechanism \cite{p76_parra2022log} where each client trained locally on system log data and generated local attention weights.
-The global saliency map resulting from aggregating the local attention weights from the different nodes, provided a global saliency map where the contribution of individual client models is diluted, possibly leading to unique local patterns getting lost during global aggregation.
-The FRBS applied by \cite{p14_barcena2022approach} in a federated context involves rule generation at each data silo and merging them at the central server.
-Experiments observed an increased number of rules in the global model compared to local ones, indicating a growth in model complexity upon aggregating the local models, yielding a more expressive global model that is less interpretable than individual local models.

-This result suggests that while FL can improve overall model performance and integrate information from diverse data sources, outputs from the global FL model could become more difficult to interpret than those from local models.
-This may negatively affect applications where the transparency of the local models is beneficial.
-One example is medical prognosis, where each local model is associated with a clinical site or hospital, and the distributions of disease features vary across hospitals.
-This issue could benefit from new aggregation strategies or federated explanation techniques that retain node-specific insights without compromising global model integrity.

-Despite the prevalence of SHAP among the included studies, we did not find any mention of a potential federated implementation of SHAP when the supporting dataset is distributed among several data centers.
-Such a contribution would help exploit the representativeness of supporting data from diverse centers, potentially helping generate more accurate Shapley values.
-Among the studies using small amounts of data, very few reported an influence of FL on XAI, suggesting that an insufficient amount of data makes these observations challenging.
-It should be noted that popular feature attribution methods such as SHAP require a set of ``supporting" data to do the approximate computations.
-Ideally, such data should not be part of the training dataset, so an insufficient number of data points probably does not allow generation of explanations robust enough to draw conclusions.